Kacperkur/SafeNest/.github/ABtest.md

 information about the location, price, bed and bath count, and an image of the listing.
 Group B shall be using simply the map with pinpoints for the rental locations, and on tap of the pinpoints a bottom sheet will be displayed with the same information.
 This will be done to see whether users prefer a dismissable scrollable side bar or a dismissable bottom sheet for their rental listing information

+- Matthew Barbrack: Group A will be provided with a chip choice widget to allow for users to impliment their preferences for what kind of rental the user is looking for.
+Will include all avalible preferences.
+Group B will have an filter tab that will be near the address search bar tht will be a list of filters and properties that users can add to their search.
+The current preferences for both groups will include price range, minimum number of beds/baths, type of residence, house apartment etc, total square footage, etc...
+This will be uses the retention metric to see which users prefer to use in the app.